LogtalkDotOrg/logtalk3/manuals/_sources/userman/objects.rst.txt

    :- end_object.

-   % default metaclass for all classes
+   % default metaclass for all classes providing
    % predicates common to all instantiable classes

    :- object(class,